Alcohol-Free Wine Alternatives: Why Wine Proxies Work Better

 The colour divide: whites survive, reds struggle

-Not all AF wines fail equally.
-The pattern is consistent across tastings and research.
+Not all dealcoholised wine fails equally.
+The pattern is consistent across tastings and the science.

 Still reds face the biggest challenge.
-Red wine relies on a careful balance of tannins, alcohol, and fruit, and removing the alcohol disrupts the whole structure.
-Some producers lean heavily on oak to compensate, which can overpower the fruit.
-The best AF reds (Zero Regrets Primitivo, Sovi) focus on fruit-forward styles where the grape character carries the drink rather than relying on structural complexity.
+Red wine relies on a careful balance of tannins, anthocyanins (the pigment compounds) and ethanol; both behave differently when alcohol is removed, hitting both colour and the astringency-bitterness balance the wine depends on. <!-- cite: [Alcohol reduction in red wines and phenolic composition, Food Sci Nutr 2025](https://pmc.ncbi.nlm.nih.gov/articles/PMC12146494/) --> Some producers lean heavily on oak to compensate, which can overpower the fruit.
+The best dealcoholised reds (Zero Regrets Primitivo, Noughty Rouge) lean into fruit-forward styles where the grape character carries the drink rather than relying on structural complexity.

 **12-15%**